Bash for Loop with Array

 Iterating using the array elements

-Bash provides a simple for-loop syntax to iterate over an of items.
+Bash provides a simple for-loop syntax to iterate over an array of items.

 #!/bin/bash for i in "${array[@]}";do ## Process $idone